 Ref.
-Category Priority Complete By K12 Means Of Escape Low 27/Jan/2024 Finding/0 Finding/Observation Action/Recommendation n extensive use of plastic conduit throughout the outes and circulation spaces. ensure that escape route residents and the Fire an fire.
+Category Priority Complete By

+K12 Means Of Escape Low 23/Jan/2024

+Finding/Observation Action/Recommendation n

+extensive use of plastic conduit throughout the outes and circulation spaces. ensure that escape route residents and the Fire ar fire.
 Following the fatalitic recommendation in the s now requires that wiring premature collapse.
-This conduit in a buildings escape the method of supporting 671 includes a new regulation as were as safe as possible for an experience of two firefighters in 2010 a subsequent coroner's report, Experience of two firefighters in 2010 a subsequent coroner's report, Experience of two firefighters includes all cables inside placape routes.
-Further investigate the cabling within the plastic at the supports used to hold the formable (e.g. plastic). or nt of a and a 3S 7671 to astic ation of conduit
+This conduit in a buildings escape the method of supporting 671 includes a new regulation as were as safe as possible for a Rescue Service in the every es of two firefighters in 2010 as subsequent coroner's report, it is systems should not be liable includes all cables inside placape routes.
+Further investigate the cabling within the plastic at the supports used to hold the formable (e.g. plastic). or nt of a and a BS 7671 to astic ation of c conduit